Tolerror/multicore/munta.md

 - The modified data is forwarded to requesting core.
 Both caches tag data as Shared.
 If requesting core is the only one with a copy its instead Exclusive.

 If a cache removes a line in Modified state.
 It first writes the line back to memory so memory becomes consistent again.

+33. Why could it be useful to have both an exclusive state and a modified state of a cache block?
+When a cache block is in Exclusive state it means it is the only owner of that memory and that the memory has not been changed.
+If we need to evict this cache block, we would not have to store in memory since it has not been modified and we save a store operation to memory which is slow.

+34. Why can relaxed memory models improve performance?
+It allows for reordering and speculative execution.
+By not having to wait for slow memory accesses and stalling the pipeline, we can proceed with subsequent operations such as read data that might be used later in the program.

+35. What is the difference between Weak Ordering and Release Consistency?

+Short transactions - At an L1 cache load the L2 cache is informed such that it can detect conflicts.
+When an L1 write is done, the modified cache block is removed from the L1 cache and moved to the L2 cache.
+Then on subsequent read, an L1 cache miss follows.
+This is expected.

+Long transactions - Can use the L1 cache for speculative state.
+This means for the L2 cache to keep track on the speculative data in the L1 cache, the L1 cache must be invalidated in its entirety at the start of a new transaction.
+That way no data that the L2 cache is not aware of can exist.
+An intial L1 cache miss is therefore expected.